cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 }
 ```

-When both tapFocus and tapPhoto are true, the camera will focus, and take a picture as soon as the camera is done focusing.
+When both `tapFocus` and `tapPhoto` are true, the camera will focus, and take a picture as soon as the camera is done focusing.

+If you capture large images in Android you may notice that performace is poor, in those cases you can set `disableExifHeaderStripping` to true and instead just add some extra Javascript/HTML to get a proper display of your captured images without risking your application speed.

+When capturing large images you may want them to be stored into a file instead of having them base64 encoded, as enconding at least on Android is very expensive.
+With the feature `storeToFile` enabled the plugin will capture the image into a temporary file inside the application temporary cache (the same place where Cordova will extract your assets).
+This method is better used with `disableExifHeaderStripping` to get the best possible performance.

 ### stopCamera([successCallback, errorCallback])